 This is the perfect field of study for those who want to become advocates for healthy living.
 Not only are our courses suitable for people just coming into the field, but this degree is also helpful for those who are currently working and want to expand their level of expertise.

 The Kinesiology Program Faculty includes industry leaders who are focused on building personal connections with students and helping them to develop a professional network and practical knowledge.
 The kinesiology program can also be customized to fit the unique needs of each person.
 Students can complete the program at their own pace and can choose from courses at all our campus locations and online, when applicable.

 Fill out the form below to learn more about our Bachelor of Arts in Health & Wellness degree program.

 Upon completion, professionals with our health and wellness bachelor's degree may work in healthcare or assisted living facilities, for nonprofits or corporations, or even independently.
 Areas of focus could include nutrition, wellness, stress management, behavioral health, and fitness training.
-According to the Bureau of Labor Statistics, the median expected salary can vary depending on the position, with health educators earning an annual salary of $60,087.

 Graduates will be equipped to pursue a number of careers, including the following positions: